bschirmer/Number-to-cheque/README.md

 An english representation of the dollar amount of the input number.
 This is to be sent back in the http response.
 The http response should be a Json object to allow for a frontend to be added

 ### Examples
-Input: 1234.56
+Input: 1234.56	<br>
-Output: ONE THOUSAND TWO HUNDRED THIRTY-FOUR DOLLARS AND FIFTY-SIX CENTS
+Output: ONE THOUSAND TWO HUNDRED AND THIRTY FOUR DOLLARS AND FIFTY-SIX CENTS

-Input: 0.22
+Input: 0.22	<br>
-Output: TWENTY-TWO CENTS ONLY
+Output: TWENTY TWO CENTS ONLY

-Input: 102.03
+Input: 102.03 <br>
-Output: ONE HUNDRED TWO DOLLARS AND THREE CENTS
+Output: ONE HUNDRED AND TWO DOLLARS AND THREE CENTS

-Input: 1.021
+Input: 1.021 <br>
 Output: ONE DOLLAR AND TWO CENTS

-Input: 1.23987
+Input: 1.23987 <br>
-Output: ONE DOLLAR AND TWENTY-THREE CENTS
+Output: ONE DOLLAR AND TWENTY THREE CENTS

 ### Edge Cases
-Input 0
+- Input 0
-Negative numbers
+- Negative numbers
-Greater than 999 trillion
+- Greater than 999 trillion
-String input
+- String input
-x,0xx - e.g. ONE THOUSAND AND TWELVE DOLLARS
+- x,0xx - e.g. ONE THOUSAND AND TWELVE DOLLARS
-x.0x - e.g. EIGHT DOLLARS AND THREE CENTS
+- x.0x - e.g. EIGHT DOLLARS AND THREE CENTS
-0.xx - e.g. SEVEN CENTS ONLY
+- 0.xx - e.g. SEVEN CENTS ONLY
-Dollar and Dollars
+- Dollar and Dollars
-Cent and Cents
+- Cent and Cents

 ### Errors
-Zero input
+- Zero input
-Negative Input
+- Negative Input
-Number too large
+- Number too large
-Not Valid input
+- Not Valid input
-Page not found
+- Page not found

 ### Tests
 Postman tests to cover as many different combinations of the English represenation of the input numbers.
-This makes it easy for testers and for any future code changes.
+This makes it easy for testers and for any future code changes. <br>
+I would usually unit tests to cover any services.
+As there is no database and there is only one simple function, I decided that the Postman tests were sufficent

 ## Front end
 The task does not ask for a GUI but it would be easier for testing to implement a simple GUI.